 A technical project manager and an architect were appointed to design and manage the works.
 Planning permission was received, and a contractor appointed.
-Works started on site in June 2021, for completion by March 2024.
-There has been some slippage on timescales due to current supply chain issues and these may lead to increased costs, however it is anticipated that these will be controlled within the overall agreed budget.
+Works started on site in June 2021, for completion by March 2023.
+Significant technical issues have been identified with the existing structure which will result in additional time being taken and cost incurred, with a likely final cost of £15m, and estimated completion date of March 2024.
+Additional costs are likely to be covered by further reserve contributions and uplifted debt charge budgets.